supabase/postgrest-dart/README.md

 # Postgrest Dart

 > **Warning**
-> This repository has been moved [supabase-flutter repo](https://github.com/supabase/supabase-flutter/tree/main/packages/postgrest).
+> This repository has been moved to the [supabase-flutter repo](https://github.com/supabase/supabase-flutter/tree/main/packages/postgrest).

 Dart client for [PostgREST](https://postgrest.org).
 The goal of this library is to make an "ORM-like" restful interface.